BlakeDalmas/webdev_final/source/pc/pc_pages/game_history.rst

    :width: 330px
    :height: 248px

-   One of my personal favorites, Morrowind is an open-world action RPG that takes pace in a strange alien-like world accompanied with giant mushrooms, a giant volcano, and interesting geography.
+   One of my personal favorites, The Elder Scrolls III : Morrowind is an open-world action RPG that takes pace in a strange alien-like world accompanied with giant mushrooms, a giant volcano, and interesting geography.
 There are hundreds of quests, items, NPCs, and interesting things to discover.

    https://en.wikipedia.org/wiki/The_Elder_Scrolls_III:_Morrowind